 That all changed in November 2015 when a respiratory therapist suggested him to test out a full-faced BiPAP mask, which he uses to help his breathing during sleep caused him to bloat.
 Even after switching back to a nose-covered BiPAP mask his bloating continued.
 On April 2, 2016, while downtown Toronto, Torrance had a panic attack resulting in difficulty breathing and was admitted to the ER unit and over three days of further testing the results were inconclusive.
 After that incident, his anxiety increased with fears of going beyond the home for his own safety.
 The lowest point came in November 2016 when he consumed very little food or supplements and lost over 10 pounds in 2 months.
 He is now facing major anxiety and thoughts of suicide for the past year and a half.

 This has been a time of tough conversation as my family talks about mental health, end of life planning and death with Torrance.
 We have been fortunate over the past few months the support of many health professionals of all kinds to see if they can help reduce his anxiety and suffering.

 With this happening, it also created a space for our family and friends to speak openly about mental health, suicide and death.

 What Can We Do?

-As family, friends, colleagues and strangers we are at the front line and need to be aware, learn how to communicate and take action for others that may be faced with a mental health issue.
+As family, friends, colleagues and strangers we are on the front line and need to be aware, learn how to communicate and take action to others that may be faced with a mental health issue.
 To better equip myself I found several applicable resources and training programs much like First Aid and CPR training is available for mental health and suicide:

 - If you or someone is in immediate need, you can call the Distress and Crisis Centre hotline in your region and of course 911 if the crisis is urgent.